PrototypeInteractive/isomorphic-react-boilerplate/ReadMe.md

 - RTL stylesheet support without the need for mixins
 - Server-side rendering (isomorphic JavaScript) of client website.
 - Critical CSS for faster Time-to-Interactive (TTI) with deferred full CSS for client website.
+- Unit testing using Jest.
+- Integration testing using Jest.

 ## Quick Start